credibledoc/credible-doc/iso-8583-packer/doc/ebcdic/ebcdic-decimal-tag-packer.md

 Examples of integers packed with EbcdicDecimalTagPacker class
 numBytes: 1
 numBytes '1', integer '1' packed as bytes F1
-numBytes '1', integer '12' cannot be packed, exception: Packed bytes with length '2' is greater than required tagLength '1'. numBytes '1', integer '123' cannot be packed, exception: Packed bytes with length '3' is greater than required tagLength '1'. numBytes '1', integer '1234' cannot be packed, exception: Packed bytes with length '4' is greater than required tagLength '1'.
+numBytes '1', integer '12' cannot be packed, exception: Packed bytes with length '2' is greater than required packedLength '1'. numBytes '1', integer '123' cannot be packed, exception: Packed bytes with length '3' is greater than required packedLength '1'. numBytes '1', integer '1234' cannot be packed, exception: Packed bytes with length '4' is greater than required packedLength '1'.
 numBytes: 2
 numBytes '2', integer '1' packed as bytes F0F1
 numBytes '2', integer '12' packed as bytes F1F2
-numBytes '2', integer '123' cannot be packed, exception: Packed bytes with length '3' is greater than required tagLength '2'. numBytes '2', integer '1234' cannot be packed, exception: Packed bytes with length '4' is greater than required tagLength '2'.
+numBytes '2', integer '123' cannot be packed, exception: Packed bytes with length '3' is greater than required packedLength '2'. numBytes '2', integer '1234' cannot be packed, exception: Packed bytes with length '4' is greater than required packedLength '2'.
 numBytes: 3
 numBytes '3', integer '1' packed as bytes F0F0F1
 numBytes '3', integer '12' packed as bytes F0F1F2
 numBytes '3', integer '123' packed as bytes F1F2F3
-numBytes '3', integer '1234' cannot be packed, exception: Packed bytes with length '4' is greater than required tagLength '3'.
+numBytes '3', integer '1234' cannot be packed, exception: Packed bytes with length '4' is greater than required packedLength '3'.
 ```

 More examples see [complex-example.md](../complex-example.md).